suchmememanyskill/TegraScript/README.md

 strings = ["a", "b", "c"]
 numbers = [1,2,3,4,5]
 bytes = ["BYTE[]",1,2,3,4,5]
-empty = [] # Can be converted to other typed arrays by adding a veriable into it
+empty = [] # Can be converted to other typed arrays by adding a variable into it
 ```

 ## Variable usage